Ph.D. Candidate, Electrical and Computer Engineering

 and how to scale them.

-Find me on GitHub, Google Scholar, and X (Twitter).
+Find me on GitHub, Google Scholar, X (Twitter), and CV.

 Email: ridger@ucsc.edu